 In contrast, Pythia's model is much simpler, having only users and relying parties both interacting with a centralized reputation authority.
 The Pythia server answers reputation queries based only on the feedback that it has collected and publicly available online information.
 Pythia's collected feedback may be thousands of transactions, ten or twenty transactions, or none at all.
+Additionally, centralization eases management and significantly improves performance in our experimental implementation due to the lack of multiple network requests cascading from an single query.

-The result of this decision has all the attendant costs of any centralized system including reliability concerns associated with a single point of failure, security and privacy concerns for having a large collection of information all in one place, and the scaling issues surrounding any large system dependent on a database.
-We anticipate that these concerns can be mitigated in the usual ways.
+As a result of its centralized architecture, Pythia faces all the same costs as any centralized system including reliability concerns associated with a single point of failure, security and privacy concerns for having a large collection of information all in one place, and the scaling issues surrounding any large system dependent on a database.
+Similarly, these issues in Pythia may be addressed by the same techniques applied to any other large centralized system.
+We leave for future work the development of Pythia into a distributed online reputation system.